 First Confession for adults is generally administered prior to the Easter Vigil along for those who have completed the Rite of Christian Initiation for Adults (RCIA).

 Initiation into the Sacrament may be offered at other times depending on individual circumstances.
-Contact the Rectory for information.
+Contact the Parish Office for information.

 For ongoing, regular reception of the sacrament, Ascension offers many opportunities: